There are 4 GED subtests, and each of these subtests takes between 70 to 150 minutes.

 Practically all North American employers, government agencies, and institutions of post-secondary education recognize the GED as equivalent to a regular high school degree.

 There are, however, still persons, schools, and/or employers that do not recognize and accept the GED credential as equivalent to a grade 12 education and this particularly counts for the Armed Forces!

 The first step for anyone looking to earn a GED diploma or certificate (that depends on the state) is to create an account on the official website GED.com.

 There is no obligation or fee associated with creating an account at the portal MyGED.
 This portal additionally offers lots of important and useful information about the exam, testing tips, job market information, career training, salary information, and much more.

-Most states don’t require test-takers to first attend a prep course and/or take the GED Ready® practice test but the GED is a challenging exam and proper preparation is your key to success.
+Most states don’t require test-takers to first attend a prep course and/or take the GED Ready® practice test, but the GED test is a challenging exam and proper preparation is your key to success.
 Keep in mind that you have the option to take the four GED subject tests one (or more) at a time.

 GED Ready is the official GED practice test, a shortened version of the real GED test, that indicates whether or not a student is likely to pass the real thing.
 Students that want to take the GED test online need to score in the “green zone” on the GED Ready test.

 In most states, adults ages 18 and over may sit for the GED exam without any restrictions or special conditions as long as they meet the qualification criteria.
 Most states allow 16 and 17-year-olds to sit for the GED exam as well if they meet additional requirements.
 Check here for -> GED age requirements in your state.